PeterSH6/verl-doc/docs/preparation/prepare_data.rst

 the policy training.
 The data should be stored in the parquet format.

-We provide several data preprocess scripts for different datasets, including GSM8K, MATH and HelloSwag.
+We provide several data preprocess scripts for different datasets, including GSM8K, MATH, HelloSwag, Full_hh_rlhf.
 To prepare other datasets, we need to follow the following steps: The data preprocess script can be divided into two parts: